The new Aspire MIXX is another collaboration this time with Sunbox…looks like they like working ‘side by side‘…

 As is usual for Aspire, the packaging is top notch.
 With their collaborations, they show off even more, and this definitely has the feel of a high end piece when you remove the lid and see it sat there.

 Aspire has created three colours for the Mixx:

 Jet Black, Quick Silver and the one that I received, Tuxedo.

 As you can see, the Tuxedo is a mix of the two, with the main body being black, the battery tube and the controls in silver, and weirdly the battery cap in… gold!

 No, I have no idea why they went with gold for this one either!

-You can at least buy the battery cap separately, so if it irritates you, you can switch it out for a black or silver.
+You can at least buy the battery cap separately, so if the gold irritates you, you can switch it out for a black or silver.
 Personally I think it would have looked a lot better as silver.

-That’s not the only oddity about the Tuxedo though.
+That’s not the only colour oddity about the Tuxedo though.

 The 510 plate on the Black or Silver is matched to the colour of the mod.